 Since 2011, Eric has worked with tourism destinations in California to heighten their levels of service.
 He designed a well-received week-long program for Sonoma County's historic wine center, Healdsburg.
 Soon, other tourism hubs in Northern California, including Mendocino and Sonoma Counties and Carmel-by-the-Sea, followed with similar programs.

-Petersburg, Russia; In California: Sonoma and Mendocino, The Golden Door wellness retreat in Escondido, The Ahwahnee Hotel in Yosemite National Park; in New England: Massachusett's Berkshires (stay at Wheatleigh in Lenox) and Yankee Connecticut (stay at The Inn at Stonington and sail on the Connecticut River); anywhere you can watch Federico Fellini films like La Dolce Vita and Amarcord on a big screen
+Places Eric recommends you experience: Buenos Aires, Argentina; Madeira first, then the rest of Portugal; In France: Claude Monet's home and garden in Giverny, outside Paris; Brittany on the Atlantic coast (stay at L'Hotel Carantec and visit Finistere (shown above); Corsica and Malta in the Mediterranean; Tahilla Cove, Ireland; St. Petersburg, Russia; In California: Sonoma and Mendocino, The Ahwahnee Hotel in Yosemite National Park; in New England: Massachusett's Berkshires (stay at Wheatleigh in Lenox) and Yankee Connecticut (stay at The Inn at Stonington and sail on the Connecticut River); anywhere you can watch Federico Fellini films like La Dolce Vita and Amarcord on a big screen.

-Eric's must-tastes in France: seafood choucroute at Paris' Brasserie Bofinger; In Brittany: oysters harvested in Cancale strawberries from the Plougastel Farmers' Market, blue lobster marbled with foie gras and smoked eel at Restaurant Patrick Jeffroy in Carantec; foie gras from the Périgord region; Chateau d'Yquem, the nectar of Sauternes dessert wines; unpasteurized cheeses, all over France
+Eric's must-tastes in France: seafood choucroute at Paris' Brasserie Bofinger; In Brittany: oysters harvested in Cancale strawberries from the Plougastel Farmers' Market, blue lobster marbled with foie gras and smoked eel at Restaurant Patrick Jeffroy in Carantec; foie gras from the Périgord region; Chateau d'Yquem, the nectar of Sauternes dessert wines; unpasteurized cheeses, all over France.

-Eric's must-tastes in the U.S.: wines from Morlet Family Vineyards in Napa;Aziza Restaurant in San Francisco; Penner-Ash Pinot Noirs from Oregon; Restaurant Latour at Crystal Springs Resort in New Jersey; élan Restaurant in NYC; its chef/owner David Waltuck founded the legendary Chanterelle; the sleigh ride dinner at Lone Mountain Ranch in Big Sky, Montana; sea salt-caramel gelato at The Gelato Fiasco in Maine; jumbo scallops with lardons and smoked-tomato vinaigrette at Swooner Restaurant in Stonington, Connecticut
+Eric's must-tastes in the U.S.: wines from Morlet Family Vineyards in Napa; Penner-Ash Pinot Noirs from Oregon; Restaurant Latour at Crystal Springs Resort in New Jersey; élan Restaurant in NYC (whose chef/owner David Waltuck founded the legendary Chanterelle); the sleigh ride dinner at Lone Mountain Ranch in Big Sky, Montana; sea salt-caramel gelato at The Gelato Fiasco in Maine.

-Things Eric loves about travel: "meeting new people, then staying in touch with them for decades"; "finding out-of-the-way places that I can then share with friends;" "keeping a travel journal for the last 40 years so I can help others with their itineraries"
+Things Eric loves about travel: "meeting new people, then staying in touch with them for decades"; "finding out-of-the-way places that I can then share with friends;" "keeping a travel journal for the last 40 years so I can help others with their itineraries."

-Eric takes a close look at the Algarve, the Portuguese coast that is Western Europe's vacation steal: Portugal's sunniest beach region and Western Europe's travel bargain: The Algarve; l; ajnAlgarve count's castle turned pousada inn (with a fab pool): Pousada Palacio de Estoi; a mansion hotel with Relais & Chateaux dining, on a perfect beach: Bela Vista Hotel & Spa.
+Eric takes a close look at the Algarve, the Portuguese coast that is Western Europe's vacation steal: Portugal's sunniest beach region and Western Europe's travel bargain: The Algarve; a count's castle turned Algarve pousada inn (with a fab pool), Pousada Palacio de Estoi; a mansion hotel with Relais & Chateaux dining, on a perfect beach: Bela Vista Hotel & Spa.